-CHEERLEADER: I would say it would take you some years to get some skills, but I think you would still be able to do it.
+CHEERLEADER: I would say it'll take you some years to get, like, some skills, but I think you'll still be able to do it.

 THOMAS: I'm one of the team.

-THOMAS: Alright, now we're talkin'.
+Alright, now we're talking.

 CHEERLEADER: You are still pretty flexible.